 Learn more about how you can improve your prognosis and join other survivors of this cancer.

-Understanding Mesothelioma Prognosis
+Understanding the Prognosis for Mesothelioma

 The prognosis for mesothelioma describes the expected health outcome for patients.
 Survival rate and life expectancy are two estimates that doctors use to explain a patient’s prognosis.

-It’s important to note that survival rates are merely estimates based on past cases.
+It’s important to note that mesothelioma survival rates are merely estimates based on past cases.
 Each person is unique, and your experience may be very different from those of previous patients.

 What Factors Influence the Severity of Mesothelioma?